Math Placement Test (MPT)

 - MPT “To Do” list

 *This on-demand service is available during business hours when MPT staff are available.
 If all MPT staff are assisting others at the time of your call, you may leave a message and a staff member will get back to you.

 For other questions or further assistance, please use the math placement contact form.

 - Past due tests

 - MPT scores

-- Request more in-depth information about the MPT
+- Request more in-depth information about the MP

 The MPT should be completed from home on any computer with a secure and strong internet connection.
 Students will be allowed 1 hour and 45 minutes to complete the 25 algebra questions.
 If your algebra score is at least 350 of the possible 500 points you will be offered the opportunity to answer 15 trigonometry questions and 15 precalculus questions.
 You will have 1 hour 15 minutes for each of the trigonometry and precalculus sections.
 Completing the trigonometry and precalculus practice and placement tests are optional but highly recommended.
 The algebra, trigonometry, and precalculus tests do not have to be taken consecutively on the same day.
 Students have an unlimited number of attempts for the practice tests.

-Beginning in the spring semester of 2022, all Math Placement Test (MPT) retakes will be offered primarily for in-person testing with a remote option available on a very limited basis.
+Math Placement Test (MPT) retakes are taken in-person at the University Testing Center on the main UCF campus in Orlando.
 More information about pricing and availability can be found on Registerblast here.